Don't translate your documentation (yet)

 Mistake 3: No version control strategy

 You need a policy for managing translation lag.
-Three options:
+There are three common approaches.

-Content availability: Keep translated sections that havenât changed.
-Show new content in English until itâs translated.
-Gradually update the untranslated parts.
-Users see mostly German with some English sections clearly marked as ânot yet translated.â Works for most technical documentation.
-Users can handle mixed languages if the critical path is translated.
+Content availability: Keep the translated sections that havenât changed, show new content in English until itâs translated, and gradually update the rest.
+Users see mostly German with some English sections clearly marked ânot yet translated.â This works for most technical documentation.

-Perfect sync: Wait to release docs until all translations are ready.
-Medical devices, government contracts, financial services often legally require this.
+Perfect sync: You wait to release docs until all translations are ready.
+Medical devices, government contracts, and financial services often require this legally.
 Documentation and product ship together, all languages synchronized.
-This works when you have no choice.
-Otherwise, documentation becomes a bottleneck.
+It works when you have no choice, but otherwise documentation becomes a bottleneck.

 Mistake 4: Ignoring SEO

-You launch Portuguese docs.
-Google sees duplicate content (same structure, different language).
-Your search rankings drop.
+You launch Portuguese docs and Google sees duplicate content (same structure, different language), so your search rankings drop.

-Or worse: you donât configure SEO properly.
-Users in Spain search for your product in Spanish.
-Google shows them your English docs.
-They never find the Spanish version.
+Or worse, you donât configure SEO at all: users in Spain search for your product in Spanish, Google shows them your English docs, and they never find the Spanish version.

 Fix it: